-• Highlight the "Probe Password" and press < Modify>.
+- Highlight the "Probe Password" and press < Modify>. - Enter the desired password in the text box and press <Accept>.

-Probe Password-

-Enter new password

-- Enter the desired password in the text box and press < Accept >. - Note While typing, the characters are masked with "" (star) symbols.
+Note While typing, the characters are masked with "\" (star) symbols.

-• The meter returns to the "Probe Setup" menu.
+- The probe will require confirmation.
+Retype the same password and press <Accept> to confirm. - The meter returns to the "Probe Setup" menu.
 The checkbox corresponding to the probe password is checked.

-To disable the password, highlight the "Probe Password" and press < Modify>.
-Enter the password and then press < Disable>.
+To disable the password, highlight the "Probe Password" and press <Modify>.
+Enter the password and then press <Disable>.
 "No password" appears in the text box.
-Press < Accept> to confirm.
+Press <Accept> to confirm.